Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-92-the-raging-storm.md

 Seating this lot had been a *nightmare* of protocol, consultation and the optics of power.
 It had involved a personal sacrifice on Jamal’s part, too: his desk in the middle had been made much shorter than usual to make room for them all.

 The Great Father and his Great Mother sat alone.
-Partly this was an acknowledgement of the underlying power dynamics---there was no point pretending who the real boss was these days.
+Partly this was an acknowledgement of the underlying power dynamics - there was no point pretending who the real boss was these days.
 Partly this was for visual balance.
 Mostly it was to lower construction costs; Daar would fall *right through* any reasonable (or even unreasonable) stage floor with his ridiculous mass, and hand-pouring a concrete dais in a building was some back-breaking work, after all.

 So they only did that for his half.
 Stage right was a single huge, sweeping couch.
 This time, Jamal started on the outside and worked his way in.